 It’s totally not difficult to find a way to enjoy a day in the Caribbean.
 Everywhere you look is beautiful, the water is warm, and there’s a lot of rum.
-When I set sail on the Oasis of the Seas with Royal Caribbean, I got to visit some beautiful places.
+When I set sail on the Oasis of the Seas with Royal Caribbean, I got to visit some beautiful places and do some awesome activities.
 One place I was particularly excited to visit was Haiti.
 Labadee, Haiti was one of our ports of call and I had no idea what to expect.

 What you'll find...

 How to Visit Labadee, Haiti

 As I said, Labadee, Haiti is privately owned by Royal Caribbean for the use of its guests.
 We made port nice and early to ensure a full day of fun.
 Since I was a part of a small group of travelers, the cruise line set us up with our plan for the day and it was awesome.
 If you’re traveling to Labadee via Royal Caribbean, you can plan your own activities in advance, choosing from a wide variety of thrills or relaxation.

 Tip: It’s always worth booking activities in advance when you’re traveling anywhere, cruise line or not, as things may be fully booked or you may have forgotten what you were initially interested in doing (which I’ve done and then missed out when the time came)